UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 ---

-A Journey Of Inner Transformation
+When we think of traveling, we mostly think or packing a bad a going somewhere, physically, geographically.

-Traveling is no longer only about the trip or the destination - but it's about how we experience the trip viscerally and how it changes our current worldview.
+But traveling can also be an inner journey - an inner Transformation and this type of trip is really all about how we experience the journey viscerally and how it changes our current worldview.

 [Alain de Botton](http://alaindebotton.com/), renowned Author, Philosopher and founder of ‘The School of Life’ said that: